angel-dart-archive/multiserver/README.md

 The idea is that you have one master server running the load balancer, and the child applications call a session synchronizer.

-Dedicated WebSocket support will come eventually.
+Dedicated WebSocket support is also present.

 See the [examples](example);